Agnieszka Holland: Holland's later career

 In February 2017, Agnieszka Holland received The Silver Bear Alfred Bauer Prize for Spoor.
 The award is given to the films that are perceived to open new perspectives in the art of film.

 In 2019, she won the Golden Lions Award (Polish: Złote Lwy) at the 44th Gdynia Film Festival for her historical film Mr. Jones, which deals with the subject of the Great Famine in Ukraine.
 On 23 November 2019, Agnieszka Holland and Anne Applebaum were awarded Orders of Princess Olga, 3rd Class by Ukrainian President Volodymyr Zelensky for their efforts in promoting the memory of the Holodomor.

 In 2020, her next film Charlatan was selected as the Czech entry for the Best International Feature Film at the 93rd Academy Awards making the February shortlist.
 The same year, she was honoured with the FIPRESCI Platinum Award at the Sofia International Film Festival.

 In 2023, her film Green Border, which portrays the plight of migrants caught in the Belarus–European Union border crisis, premiered at the 80th Venice International Film Festival where it was awarded the Special Jury Prize.
 The film caused much controversy, and met with strong criticism from Polish government officials, who accused Holland of painting a bad image abroad of Polish border guards.
 In October 2023, the Los Angeles Film Critics Association selected Holland as the winner of the association's Career Achievement Award stating that "With moral clarity, deep empathy and invigorating filmmaking, her work lays bare the damage that oppressive regimes and sociopolitical conflicts wreak on everyday souls".
 On 12 October 2023, she was awarded an honorary doctorate from the National Film School in Łódź.

-Her next project is Franz Kafka biopic titled Franz.
-As of March 2024, the film is in pre-production.
 In July 2024, she was announced as a jury member at the 81st Venice International Film Festival.
 On 28 October 2024, Holland was awarded Medal of Merit from the Czech president Petr Pavel for her cultural impact.

+In 2025, her Franz Kafka biopic Franz premiered at the 2025 Toronto International Film Festival.
+It was selected as Poland's submission for Best International Feature Film at the 98th Academy Awards, but it was not nominated.